Finding Low Star Discrepancy 3D Kronecker Point Sets Using Algorithm Configuration Techniques: Introduction

 In more recent work, point-set generation has been reframed as a geometric learning problem using learning-based techniques.
 In Rusch et al. \cite{rusch2024message}, they present Message-Passing Monte Carlo (MPMC), a graph neural network architecture that achieves contemporary performance for small to medium dimensions by learning point set transformations to minimize discrepancy-related objectives.
-Clément et al. \cite{clement2025searching} propose a permutation-based decomposition that separates relative point ordering from coordinate optimization, achieving state-of-the-art discrepancy reductions compared to classical sequences.
+Clément et al. \cite{clement2025searching} propose a permutation-based decomposition that separates relative point ordering from coordinate optimization, achieving state-of-the-art discrepancy reductions compared to classical sets.
+This decomposition yields a post-processing procedure, which we use in our experiments, to lower the discrepancy of a point set.
+Intuitively, this procedure maintains the relative position of points in all dimensions.
+It finds an optimal point set among the ones which preserve these relative positions.
 Clément et al. \cite{clement2025low} propose a projected gradient descent algorithm for optimizing $L_2$ discrepancies in low dimensions.
 The main contribution is demonstrating that this computationally inexpensive method can achieve results comparable to or better than state-of-the-art techniques, even for $L_{\infty}$ star discrepancy, when starting with a reasonably uniform point set like the Fibonacci lattice.
 Sadikov \cite{sadikov2026generation} explores the emerging use of large language models (LLMs) as generative and guidance mechanisms for constructing low-discrepancy point sets.